 There is a tour group – maybe eight Australians following a tour-guide around the site.
 I catch up and eavesdrop a little.
 She might be German or Eastern European.
 She talks of Monash and the newly arrived American troops.
 How he’d chosen 4 July as the day to launch his attack in their honour.

-I’ve ridden a fully laden touring bicycle to the top of this hill and I’m pushing it along with me as I look at and read the various panels.
+I’m pushing a fully laden touring bicycle along with me as I look at and read the various panels.
+I am obviously riding my bicycle around France, and have climbed this bloody hill in the saddle.
 Not one of the tourists says hello or shows any curiosity.
 I find that disappointing and a little strange.
 Several of them are dressed as if for a proper outdoor outing – hiking boots, travel pants, wide-brimmed hats.
 But they’ve come in a van and walked 100 metres – which is probably what they’ve done all day at one site after another.

 Soon enough they go and I’m alone on the top of a hill looking out at an expanse of land where soldiers of my two countries fought side-by-side, against a common enemy, for the very first time, 97 years ago.